JosephDoun/Covid_19_Government_Measures_Assessment_Dataset/README.md

 __<ins>Results Analysis:</ins>__

-  1. An LGBMRegressor was fitted to the dataset, with a 5-fold cross validated mean accuracy of approximately 0.09%.
+  1. An LGBMRegressor was fitted to the dataset, with a 5-fold cross validated mean RMSE of approximately 0.09% (0.00093).
 Between separate parameter tryouts, the ones that produced a more conservative model were chosen.
   2. Predictions were produced using different scenarios for a time period not longer than what is documented.
      - All measures deactivated.
      - All measures activated: Intensity 0.1